Sreimer78/Sean-Reimer-Project-2/README.md

-# Sean-Reimer-Project-2
+# Sean-Reimer-Project-1
-This repository is for my second project of Fundamentals in Web Development (CSS code)
+This repository is for my first Project of Fundamentals in Web Development ITMD-361